I am a current UW Colleges student. Will I still be able to take classes at my campus?

 Can I still transfer to other UW four-year institutions?
 Or do I have to attend the four-year institution associated with my two-year campus?

-Students will still be able to transfer between all UW System institutions, just as you can today, if you meet the institution’s requirements.
+Students will still be able to transfer between all UW System institutions, just as you can now, so long as you meet the institution’s admissions requirements.
 One of the major goals of this proposal is to make transferring credits easier within the UW System.

 What is going to happen to the guaranteed transfer program?

-The guaranteed transfer programs will continue to be honored from the two-year campus to the main campus.
+The guaranteed transfer programs will continue to be honored.
 We are also committed to improving transfer to all comprehensive and research institutions.

 I am a current student working toward meeting the requirements of the Badger Promise program.
 How will the restructuring affect that?